Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Supplementary material

-Figure \ref{fig:int_est_95_u} displays iCI and SCIs under the unit-level model for a randomly selected simulation.
-Red dots represents true area proportions which are outside of their iCI.
-We can draw the same conclusions as in case of the area-level model.
+Figure \ref{fig:int_est_95_u} displays iCI and SCI under the unit-level binomial model for a randomly selected simulation.
+Red dots indicate true parameters outside iCI, whereas black dots indicate true parameters inside their iCI.
+We can draw the same conclusions as under the area-level models.

-Finally, Figure \ref{fig:test_res_u} presents results of the multiple testing procedure.
-Already for D=26, the power of the test attains te nominal level of $\alpha=0.05$.
+Finally, Figure \ref{fig:test_res_u} presents results of our multiple testing procedure.
+Notice that already for $D=26$, the power of our test attains the nominal level of $\alpha=0.05$.